 Our Publication Scheme has been approved by the Information Commissioner, who is responsible for promoting good practice and ensuring compliance with Freedom of Information and Data Protection laws.

 The scheme lists the information that will be published as a matter of course, the manner in which that information is published and if there is a charge for receiving that information.

 Submit a request information under the Freedom of Information Act online, or write to:

 Chesterfield Borough Council

-Or, fax to: 01246 345252 marking requests for the attention of the Freedom of Information Officer.
+Alternatively, you can send a fax to 01246 345 252, marking requests for the attention of the Freedom of Information officer.

 We will then provide a full reply or any reasons why we cannot provide the requested information within 20 working days.

-More information on your rights and how to complain if you think you have been refused information you think you're entitled to:
+Visit the links below for more information on your rights, and how to complain if you think you have been refused information you think you're entitled to: